federicoruggeri/Memnet_ToS/README.md

-Supplementary Material used in "Memory networks for consumer protection:unfairness exposed"
+Official repository for "Detecting and explaining unfairness in consumer contracts through memory networks"

 # Enviroment settings